smdogroup/tacs/README.md

 Kennedy, G. J., "Strategies for adaptive optimization with aggregation constraints using interior-point methods", 2015, doi:http://dx.doi.org/10.1016/j.compstruc.2015.02.024

 # Setting up and installing TACS through anaconda #
 The easiest way to get started with TACS is through a conda install in an [Anaconda](https://www.anaconda.com/) environment.
-[Conda packages](https://anaconda.org/timryanb/tacs) are available for Mac OS and Linux platforms.
+[Conda packages](https://anaconda.org/smdogroup/tacs) are available for Mac OS and Linux platforms.
 To get started, run the following in a conda terminal:

     conda create -n TACS python=3.8
     activate TACS
-    conda install -c conda-forge -c timryanb tacs
+    conda install -c conda-forge -c smdogroup tacs

 This will create an environment named "TACS" and install the `tacs` package and all necessary dependencies.
 Once installed, the user will have access to all TACS C++ and python libraries.